WalletScrutiny/WalletScrutinyCom/_android/app.vitien.vitien.md

 Upon installing the app, there are choices to either create a wallet or import one via a mnemonic phrase.

 - We backed up the mnemonic phrase for the Bitcoin wallet
-- At this stage, we [discovered](https://x.com/BitcoinWalletz/status/1831962230742757682/photo/1) that the Bitcoin wallet on this app is not native Bitcoin, but tokenized Bitcoin on the OMNI layer.
-Although this may sound like a Bitcoin token on the Bitcoin blockchain, this may introduce some complexities which **disqualifies it as a native Bitcoin wallet**.
-This tokenized Bitcoin is not the same as native Bitcoin.
+- At this stage, we [discovered](https://x.com/BitcoinWalletz/status/1831962230742757682/photo/1) that the Bitcoin wallet on this app is not native Bitcoin, but "Bitcoin on the OMNI layer".
+This wallet supports some kind of Bitcoin IOUs but not BTC.